eyaget/academic-kickstart2/content/author/admin/_index.md

 +++
 # Display name
-name = "Eyasu G. Chekole"
+name = "Eyasu Getahun Chekole"

 # Username (this should match the folder name)
 authors = ["admin"]